 So the answer is yes.

-We may be able to do calculations that are useful for the unified field theory on a quantum computer that would be impossible on an ordinary computer, because it would take an infinite amount of time on a regular computer.
+We may be able to do calculations that are useful for the unified field theory on a quantum computer that would be impossible on an ordinary computer because it would take an infinite amount of time on a regular computer.

-Actually, he's claimed, along with a few others, that a properly modulated electromagnetic field produces a secondary field inside of itself that actually, when you adjust the frequencies, can affect the flow of time.
+Actually, he's claimed, along with a few others, that a properly modulated electromagnetic field produces a secondary field inside of itself that actually, when you adjust the frequencies, can affect the flow of time, either slow it down or speed it up only to a certain point.

 The standard physical interpretation using Einstein's theory is that it takes the energy of a star to be able to warp time and slow it down to the point where candles burn slower.

-Now, we've measured Einstein's theory on the Moon.
+Now, we've measured Einstein's theory on the moon.

-It turns out that time beats faster on the Moon So, you have what is called gravitational redshift, and so we've been able to prove that time beats at different rates compared to different gravities.
+So you have what is called gravitational redshift, and so we've been able to prove that time beats at different rates compared to different gravities.

 So the more gravity you have, like on the Earth, the slower time beats.

-So the time beats slower on the Moon than it does in outer space, for example.
+So the time beats slower on the moon than it does in outer space, for example.

-Now, in order to slow down time, where you can actually see it with the human eye, The standard interpretation is you would need the energy of a star to do this.
+Now, in order to slow down time where you can actually see it with the human eye, the standard interpretation is you would need the energy of a star to do this.

 That's well within experimental errors.